It’s exciting to see how much your credit score has improved after you’ve started making positive changes to your credit report.

-Another factor to consider is that there are several credit scoring models available, all of which may churn out different numbers for your credit score.
+You should also keep in mind that different credit scoring models come up with different credit scores.
 An auto lender, for example, will likely request an industry-specific credit score that places greater importance on your potential risk in repaying your car loan.

 A credit card company might check a bank card credit score before approving your application.
-This is important to know because even if you’ve monitored your basic credit score and think you have a solid number, your lender might not access the same calculation.
+Regardless of how closely you monitor your credit score, your lender may not use the same calculation.

 In a worst-case scenario, you might be denied a loan you were counting on because you and the lender used different credit scores.

 Before applying for a loan, you can ask your lender which credit scoring model they use so you can prepare yourself.
-You can then check that specific credit score and see if there are any areas for improvement to address either in the near term or long term.
+You can then check that specific credit score and see if there are any areas for improvement to address.

 When is your payment history reported to the credit bureaus?